rogue707Dev/django-gdaps/docs/usage.rst

         "myproject.plugins.fooplugin",
     ]

-This plugin app is loaded as usual, bug your GDAPS enhanced Django application can make use of it's GDAPS features.
+This plugin app is loaded as usual, but your GDAPS enhanced Django application can make use of it's GDAPS features.

 Dynamic plugins